pop-os/wayland-protocols/README.md

 open-source patch.
 See the [Developer Certificate of Origin] for a formal definition.

+## Protocol development recommendations

+It is recommended that protocols be small and specific in scope in order to minimize sites of friction.

+Development discussion should be approached with a fresh, productive mindset and an openness to explore contrary ideas.

+Development discussions must remain civil and technical in nature at all times.

 ## Interface naming convention

 All protocols should avoid using generic namespaces or no namespaces in